mhrmm/autograding/README.md

     digital_root(1)
     digital_root(0)

-the first two of which are "public," and the last four of which are "private."
+the first two of which are "public" (visible to the student), and the last four of which are "private" (not revealed to the student).

 The autograder will compare the results of the gold standard ```ta_digital_root.digital_root``` on the test inputs with the results of the student submission ```digital_root.digital_root```.